EmilyvonBergen/docs/content/en/docs/appstore/platform-supported-content/modules/oidc.md

 This section is only relevant if you are a Mendix partner and you want to integrate your app with the Siemens SAM IdP.
 {{% /alert %}}

-To parse of SAM access tokens you need to do the following when performing [Runtime Configuration of Your IdP at Your App](#runtime-idp-app):
+To parse of SAM access tokens you need to do the following when performing [Runtime Configuration of Your IdP](#runtime-idp-app):

 1. Select *OIDC.Default_SAM_TokenProcessing_CustomATP* as the **custom AccessToken processing microflow**.